Danziger/CarND-T2-P5-Model-Predictive-Control-MPC/README.md

 *The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.*

+In order to account for the latency, the state is updated as follows (`main.cpp:256-262`):

+    x = v * lag
+    y = 0 (as psi = 0 from the vehicle's coordinate system)
+    psi = -v * lag * delta / Lf
+    v = v + a * lag
+    cte = cte + v * sin(epsi) * lag
+    epsi = epsi - v * lag * delta / Lf

+Also, a not too high target speed of 50 MPH has been set and an emergency breaking system has been implemented, which would actuate the breaks at their maximum (`throttle = -1`) if a combination of CTE and EPSI grows too much while going at speeds greater than 50 MPH.

 ## Tips